What Does Adoption Mean to a Birth Mother?

-If you have questions about adoption as a birth mom, you can reach out to an adoption specialist today to get the support you need.
+If you have questions about adoption as a birth mom, you can click here to reach out to an adoption specialist today to get the support you need.

 No matter what your reason is for choosing adoption as a birth mom, you’re making a brave and selfless choice.
 We’ve helped birth mothers from many different backgrounds and situations, and have helped them place their baby with hopeful adoptive parents who can give their baby the life they deserve.

 There’s no singular answer to this question.
 Every birth mom is different and their adoption journeys are as unique as they are.
 American Adoptions has worked with birth mothers who choose adoption for various reasons.

 In their own words, here is what adoption means to these birth mothers:

 Lindsay: Birth Moms Want the Best for Their Baby

 At the core of every birth mother’s decision to choose adoption is the desire to give their baby a future full of love and opportunity.